kluxa/cs2521-19t2/README.md

   - Tree practice questions available
     - Autotests and solutions included
 	- Download and unzip the zip file in the `practice/trees/` directory
+    - Most of them are harder than what you'll get in the midterm

 ### Exam Tips
 - Make sure you understand the data structure